The 15 Best Chicago Art Events of 2020

 Art Institute of Chicago, May 10 through Sep 7, 2020

 The AIC boasts the largest collection of Monet paintings and drawings, forty-six pieces, outside of Paris.
 This exhibition will have sixty-five paintings and will continue their long-standing tribute toward Monet’s work.

 Chicago, June through December

 These home-grown art fairs start during the summer and then pop up in multiple neighborhoods, carrying you into the winter.
 Visit their site to see neighborhoods and dates for 2020.

 Hyde Park, June 6-7, 2020

-This is the seventy-third year of the oldest juried art fair in the Midwest.
+This is the seventy-third year of the oldest juried art fair in the Midwest, which surely qualifies it as one of the best Chicago art events fo 2020.
 The fair celebrates visual art by bringing together returning and new artists for a two-day exhibition of handmade works.